 The Third Age Learning Movement was established in France in 1973.
 It rapidly spread through Europe and the United Kingdom and first arrived in Canada, (Sherbrooke Quebec) in 1975.
 Worldwide, there are now many organizations offering third age learning opportunities through universities, community organizations, and independent groups like ours.
 There are now over 50 such learning groups in Canada with Third Age Barrie being among one of the newer ones.

 Our founding members came together in March 2014 and launched TAB’s inaugural series to a sellout audience in the fall of 2014.
 Since then presentations are offered several times over the course of a year.

 Who We Are Today

 In March 2019,Third Age Barrie was incorporated as a not-for-profit corporation.
 The Board consists of volunteers with diverse backgrounds, who are committed to providing lifelong learning opportunities in the Barrie community and area.
 We hope to provide a means for activating the brain, increased socialization with like-minded peers, and overall life enrichment.

-TAB is a member of the Third Age Network of Ontario, which enables us to access information on potential speakers, make informed decisions on best practices, and benefit from networking opportunities with other chapters.
+TAB is a member of the Third Age Network of Ontario, which enables us to access information on potential speakers, make informed decisions on best practices, and benefit from networking opportunities with other later life learning organizations.

 Current Board Members

 Retired Board Members

 We would like to thank all of our volunteers for their ongoing support.